-Research is also missing on the specific methods used in CAMs and, specifically, in Therapeutic Assessment.
-Tharinger and Pilgrim (2012) showed the effectiveness of using fables as a means to provide Therapeutic Assessment results to families with children.
+Research is also missing on the specific methods used in CAMs and-more specifically-in Therapeutic Assessment.
 Future studies should focus on the immediate effect of CAM components with adult clients, such as gathering assessment questions, extended inquiry of test responses, or providing them with written letters containing the results of their individualized assessment.
-To do such research, it will be important to develop standardized and psychometrically sound measures that assess the quality of the delivery of CAMs and their ingredients.
+To do such research, it will be important to develop standardized and psychometrically sound measures that assess the quality of the delivery of CAMs and its components.